Photos from New York

 One of the Top Ten Plays of the Year! "[A] touching (and terrifying) exploration of familial bonds and cultural heritage."

-Acclaim in Seattle
+Acclaim for the Seattle Production

 "Filled with supernatural elements, horror effects, heart-breaking moments, and honest takes on tough topics, The Brothers Paranormal seems to have too much on its plate.
 Yet, this is one of the most astonishing plays I have seen in years.
 Playwright Prince Gomolvilas's well-constructed story speaks to the heart of those who have experienced regret, guilt, isolation, grief, or loss.
 More than just 'a ghost story,' this heartfelt production is horrifyingly entertaining with countless twists and surprises."